 This is a list of all the stories that I wrote when I was little.
-Actually I didn’t finish any of them, but I wrote piles and piles of plots and compiled them in a big red expander.
-I kept the original drafts of what I’ve written in the hopes that when I become famous, my children can sell those drafts if they needed money.
+Actually, I didn’t finish any of them, but I wrote piles and piles of plots and compiled them in a big red expander.
+I kept the original drafts of what I’ve written so that when I become famous, my children can sell those drafts if they need money.

 1.)
 Flower Street Mountain